icesat2py/icepyx/contribution_guidelines.rst

 ^^^^^^^^^^^^^^^
 - We are currently working on compiling a list of resources for working with ICESat-2 data (in the meantime, check out the `2019 ICESat-2 Hackweek repo<https://github.com/ICESAT-2HackWeek>`_ and `consider applying for this year's Hackweek<https://icesat-2hackweek.github.io/>`)
 - A great set of `interactive tutorials<https://learngitbranching.js.org>`_ for learning and practicing using git
-- Let us know about the helpful tools you've found!
+- Let us know about the helpful tools you've found by posting on our discourse forum as indicated above (:ref:`pangeo-discourse-ref`)!

 Adding Examples
 ---------------
-We are delighted you'd like to contribute your icepyx/ICESat-2 example!
+We are delighted you'd like to contribute your `icepyx<https://github.com/icesat2py/icepyx>` example!
 Examples may be in the form of executable scripts or interactive Jupyter Notebooks.
 Please make sure that each example has a descriptive name so someone not familiar with your project understands its general behavior.
 Fully working examples should be submitted using a pull request to the "examples" branch, following the steps outlined below for **Contributing Code**.

-Question - Do we want to strongly suggest all examples submitted be in python?
-Are they required to use icepyx, or just ICESat-2 data?
-DevGoal: mechanism for storing example data/external files for examples
-DevGoal: setup examples (or working?) branch on main repo and figure out how it will be regularly merged with master/new versions

 Contributing Code